KCL-BMEIS/OOP/week3A.md

 ```

 *Setters* perform the opposite action from getters
-- they allow users to *set* cless parameters
+- they allow users to *set* class parameters
 - they typically do not need to return anything, so usually have a `void` return type
 - since they modify class members, they cannot be declared `const`